gdg-berlin-android/ZeBadge/README.md

 execute jar (jolo)
 > sudo java -jar *jar 80

-THe last step started the remote webserver on port 80, with root rights. 🤓
+The last step started the remote webserver on port 80, with root rights. 🤓

 Ponder docker, k8n, virtualization and more fancy devops things, and then give up thinking you are a mobile dev ops.
 Unless you are, then [youre help is needed](https://github.com/gdg-berlin-android/ZeBadge/issues/new).